lino-framework/getlino/docs/install.rst

 Install getlino into the system-wide Python 3 environment::

+  $ sudo -H pip3 install setuptools
   $ sudo -H pip3 install getlino

 Run :cmd:`getlino configure` as root::

    $ sudo -H getlino configure

+For details about each question see the documentation about :cmd:`getlino configure`.

 Install a first site.
 You will do the following for every new site on your server.